AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/issues/manage-issues/create-issues.md

 &#42;Wenden Sie sich an Ihren Workfront-Administrator, um zu erfahren, welchen Plan, welchen Lizenztyp oder welchen Zugriff Sie haben.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: in NWE Requestors CAN see the Issues tab on a project but in classic they cannot!
+(NOTE: in NWE Requestors CAN see the Issues tab on a project but in classic they cannot!
 However, even when they DO see it, they cannot enter the issues - logged this issue for it but they might decide not to fix it: https://hub.workfront.com/issue/60181e28000058980cce29597185b2d6/updates?email-source=comm)</p>
 -->

 ## Einschränkungen beim Erstellen von Problemen